gitan12/Predicting_Insurance_Premium/README.md

 We calculate the correlation coefficient to quantify the strength of the relationship between age and premium within our dataset.
 The correlation coefficient measures the degree of linear association between two variables, ranging from -1 to 1.
 A coefficient close to 1 indicates a strong positive linear relationship, while a coefficient close to -1 suggests a strong negative linear relationship.
 A coefficient near 0 implies a weak linear relationship.

 ### E. Pre-processing
-We separate the features (independent variables) from the target (dependent variable).

 ```python
 X = df.drop('Premium', axis=1)